WeatherLab/fsodoc/source/database/transactions.rst

 information below assumes you have a basic understanding of transactions.

-CodeIgniter's Approach to Transactions
+FSO's Approach to Transactions
 ======================================

-CodeIgniter utilizes an approach to transactions that is very similar to the process used by the popular database class ADODB.
+FSO utilizes an approach to transactions that is very similar to the process used by the popular database class ADODB.
 We've chosen that approach because it greatly simplifies the process of running transactions.
 In most cases all that is required are two lines of code.